Scuba diving inMalpelo Island

 Designated a Flora and Fauna Sanctuary in 1995, Malpelo Island’s protection was quickly extended just one year later, to include all marine environments within an 11-kilometre radius.
 The sanctuary was declared a "Particularly Sensitive Sea Area" in 2003, making it off-limits to commercial fishing, before receiving a huge extension in 2005 - taking the total protected area from 65,450 to 857,500 hectares.
 And, in 2006, the area became a UNESCO World Heritage Site.
 Malpelo and its various satellite rocks are home to a high degree of endemism, including five plant species, three reptiles and two arthropods.
 It also supports important colonies of Nazca and masked boobies, swallow-tailed gulls, and the critically endangered Galapagos petrel.

 Despite the island’s small size, it also plays a crucial role for many pelagic marine species, acting as a key congregation point for numerous shark species including hammerheads, silkies and whale sharks, as well as billfish and tuna.
 It is also one of the few places in the world where sightings of the usually deep-dwelling short-nosed ragged-toothed shark have been confirmed.
 Up to 17 marine mammal species, seven marine reptile species, 394 fish species and 340 species of molluscs can also be found.

 The Malpelo Flora and Fauna Sanctuary is now the largest no-fishing zone in the Eastern Tropical Pacific, enforced by some of the world’s most severe penalties against illegal fishing.
-Unfortunately, due to a lack of resources, and despite a small Columbian Navy presence on the island, illegal fishing does still take place.
-Tourism is also heavily controlled, with only one vessel - carrying a maximum of 25 guests - permitted to enter the park at any one time.
+Unfortunately, due to a lack of resources, and despite a small Colombian Navy presence on the island, illegal fishing does still take place.
+Tourism is also tightly controlled, with only one vessel - carrying a maximum of 25 guests - permitted to enter the park at any one time.